-Synopsis: In this utter waste of a story, Bucky has a dream in which he and Captain America and FBI Agent Betty Ross are characters back during the time of Ivan the Terrible.
-Cap defeats Ivan and saves the kingdom of Betty’s father the King.
+Synopsis: In this utter waste of a story, Bucky has a dream in which he and Captain America and FBI Agent Betsy Ross are characters back during the time of Ivan the Terrible.
+Cap defeats Ivan and saves the kingdom of Betsy’s father the King.

 Story 16: The Case of the Fake Money Fiends